NathanWarfield-TGR/homeTemps/README.md

 AJAX is async javascript.
 The core concept is reloading data without the user page reloading or more specifically without the browser refreshing in order to send a new request to the server.
 That's how PHP works, the page refreshes and a new request is made from the server.
 You can use AJAX to call PHP.
 It's more complicated but ultiamtely the same result.

 You seem to have a good handle on things.
 I'd definately suggest trying to turn all the inside/outside/garage pages into a single page that can get data with some UI concept like a drop down or radio next.
-So you'd have something like
+So you'd have something like:

-history.php
+history.php<br/>
 index.php

 only with the user picking the options they want.
 Then based on their selection you render the table.
 Then you could try replacing the _data files with methods in a php class so you don't need a .php file for each data set.
+This is called [Seperation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and it makes code much easier to develop.
 Hopefully that answers some questions and doesn't raise to many new ones.
 I know I recommended trying PHP but you can use any framework that runs on linux, but this looks good for a first pass.